jandelgado/jled/README.md

 The `JLedSequence` provides the following methods:

-* `Update()` - updates the active `JLed` objects controlled by the sequence. like the `JLed::Update()` method, it return `true` if an effect is running, else `false`.
+* `Update()` - updates the active `JLed` objects controlled by the sequence.
+  Like the `JLed::Update()` method, it returns `true` if an effect is running, else `false`.
 * `Stop()` - turns off all `JLed` objects controlled by the sequence and stops the sequence.
-Furhter calls to `Update()` will have no effect.
+Further calls to `Update()` will have no effect.
-* `Reset()` - Resets all `JLed` objects controlled by the sequence and the sequence, resulting in a stsart-over.
+* `Reset()` - Resets all `JLed` objects controlled by the sequence and the sequence, resulting in a start-over.

 ## Platform notes